-- Changes in the economic and political climate; - Changes in government policies and laws including superannuation, taxation and social security laws; - Movement in currency markets; - Changes in interest rates;
+- · Changes in the economic and political climate; - Changes in government policies and laws including superannuation, taxation and social security laws; - · Movement in currency markets; - · Changes in interest rates;

-- The general state of the Australian and international economies; - Inadequate diversification; and - Investment decisions made by the Investment Manager and any external fund managers.
+- The general state of the Australian and international economies; - · Inadequate diversification; and - Investment decisions made by the Investment Manager and any external fund managers.

 In general, the higher the expected returns, the higher the risk associated with the investment.
 Investment risk is influenced by the extent of diversification in the investments made.
 Diversification of investments can help manage investment risk.
-The Fund's investment strategy employs diversification of assets and different degrees of asset allocations in underlying assets or asset types.
+The Fund's investment strategy employs different degrees of diversification in underlying assets or asset types.